Since its release in 2016, we’ve seen the PSVR, and virtual reality as a whole, evolve into a more immersive way for

-Along the way you’ll find coins to collect and plenty of hidden passageways filled with secrets.
-It’s worth mentioning that the game is played from a third-person perspective, which still feels fresh given how many VR games are first-person, and has interacting with environments in order to help Astro progress through stages.
+Along the way, you’ll find coins to collect and plenty of hidden passageways filled with secrets.
+It’s worth mentioning that the game is played from a third-person perspective, which still feels fresh given how many VR games are first-person, and has interacted with environments to help Astro progress through stages.

 The Exorcist: Legion VR

 The Exorcist: Legion VR takes a well-known property and turns it into a fantastic, albeit terrifying experience for virtual reality.
 You play as a detective who’s just gotten a call about a missing priest.
 The game has you exploring a church, a psychiatric ward, a creepy house, and a couple more equally unsettling locales while you try to piece together what’s happened.

-If you’re not a fan of jumpscares, you’ll be glad to know Legion VR doesn’t take the cheap route, and instead utilizes subtle cues in order to create an atmospheric horror experience.
+If you’re not a fan of jump scares, you’ll be glad to know Legion VR doesn’t take the cheap route and instead utilizes subtle cues to create an atmospheric horror experience.
 Whispers from dark corners and mannequins that seem to move only when you look away will lead you to paranoia as you search for clues across the game’s five chapters.

-Red Matter is a Sci-Fi puzzle adventure game that has you travelling to a moon orbiting Saturn in the middle of a Cold War with the fictional state of Volgravia.
-You are tasked with infiltrating a secret base and have to solve a variety of puzzles in order to progress the game’s story, which has some supernatural twists down the road.
+Red Matter is a Sci-Fi puzzle adventure game that has you traveling to a moon orbiting Saturn in the middle of a Cold War with the fictional state of Volgravia.
+You are tasked with infiltrating a secret base and have to solve a variety of puzzles to progress the game’s story, which has some supernatural twists down the road.